XQuartz/xquartz.github.io/FAQs.md

 ## Don't like launchd automatically setting up DISPLAY for you? ##
 Run the following to prevent launchd from setting $DISPLAY and creating its socket.

+    (XQuartz.app 2.8.x and later) launchctl unload -w /Library/LaunchAgents/org.xquartz.startx.plist
-    (XQuartz.app) launchctl unload -w /Library/LaunchAgents/org.macosforge.xquartz.startx.plist
+    (XQuartz.app 2.7.x and earlier) launchctl unload -w /Library/LaunchAgents/org.macosforge.xquartz.startx.plist
     (Apple's X11.app) launchctl unload -w /System/Library/LaunchAgents/org.x.startx.plist
     (MacPorts' X11.app) launchctl unload -w /Library/LaunchAgents/org.macports.startx.plist

 ## ssh X forwarding debugging ##

 The XQuartz installer should automatically setup xauth for by editing ssh_config and sshd_config during its post-install script.
 If you are sshing to another system, be sure that remote server allows ssh forwarding.
 You may need to have an administrator edit that system's sshd_config file.

 Try these SSH troubleshooting steps.
 This list shows the expected behavior of the system.

-local $ — refers to commands run on your local Mac running Leopard
+local $ — refers to commands run on your local Mac

 remote $ — refers to commands run on a remote Unix machine, of any type

     [1] local $ echo $DISPLAY
-    /tmp/launch-Bh0fLm/:0
+    /private/tmp/com.apple.launchd.UFeDJu0S1Q/org.xquartz:0
     [2] local $ grep DISPLAY ~/.*rc ~/.login ~/.*profile ~/.MacOSX/environment.plist 2>/dev/null
     [3] local $ grep -r DISPLAY /opt/local/etc /sw/etc /etc 2>/dev/null
     [4] local $ ssh -Y remote